JestherCostinar/laravel-cheetsheet/README.md

 Migration is like version control for your database.
 It helps allow the team to modify the database as well as share it across domain and plaform.

+Migration allows us to create table in the database

 > In laravel, Migration refer as a Table.

 In order to create a migration, you need to perform the make:migration command instead manually creating a migation.